qrvey/partner-portal/docs/software-developer/04-Widgets/introduction-to-widgets.md

 ![widget-guide](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/embedding/widgets/widget-intro.png#thumbnail-60)

-With the exception of [Web Form Design](../04-Embedding%20Qrvey%20Widgets/07-Widgets/web-forms.md) and [Web Form (End User)](../04-Embedding%20Qrvey%20Widgets/07-Widgets/web-form-end-user.md), embeddable widget scripts can be also be found in Qrvey Composer.
+With the exception of [Web Form Design](./05-Widgets/web-forms.md) and [Web Form (End User)](./05-Widgets/web-form-end-user.md), embeddable widget scripts can be also be found within the Qrvey Composer UI.

 1. Navigate to the Qrvey Composer interface you'd like to embed.
 2. Depending on the widget type, find and click either the **`</>` Embed Widget Options** button or **three-dot menu > Embed** in the right corner of the top bar.